 pollution: contamination of the natural environment with harmful substances as a consequence of human activity

-Walk around the neighborhood or an area where trash accumulates with a trashbag and gloves, as well as paper and pencil for recording the trash found.
-For safety, do not pick up sharp or potentially contaminated items, but record them on the paper.
+Walk around the neighborhood or an area where trash accumulates with a trash bag and gloves, as well as paper and pencil for recording the trash found.
+For safety, do not pick up sharp or potentially contaminated items, but record them on paper.

-Back at school or home, measure the trash collected by volume or weight, or they may count the number of items collected and recorded.
+Back from the trash pickup, measure the trash collected by volume or weight, or they may count the number of items collected and recorded.

-Students create a graph to track collection data.
-The trash can be categorized and graphed such as plastic, papers, metal.
+They create a graph to track collection data.
+The trash can be categorized and graphed such as plastic, papers, compostable, and metal.

 Recycle as many of the items collected as possible.
-Make sure the students dispose of the gloves safely and wash their hands.
-As an alternative, if your group is in an area where this outdoor activity is not an option, have the students discuss the types of litter they have observed in parks and on the street.
+Make sure they dispose of the gloves safely and wash their hands.
+As an alternative, discuss the types of litter they have observed in parks and on the street.

 - How did this garbage end up on the ground?
 (People may be careless or it may have blown out of the garbage cans)

 - What types of trash were most common - plastic, paper, metal, organic materials?
 (This can be an estimate or actual counting/graphing of collected trash.)